cyuzuzo-j/Projecten/README.md

 * #### [Connect4:](https://github.com/cyuzuzo-j/Connect4)
 This project was an attempt to create a bot capable of playing Connect4 at a decent level using deep Q-learning.
 Although it never fully succeeded, it marked the beginning of a series of projects where I explored the application of deep reinforcement learning in various domains.
 * #### [BtcBot:](https://github.com/cyuzuzo-j/btcbot4.0)
 In this project, I am attempting to utilize an autoencoder to develop a practical compressor and dataset generator.
 This tool will be instrumental in a future project where I plan to employ reinforcement learning for trading cryptocurrencies.
 In an earlier version of this project, I endeavored to construct a [trading bot](https://github.com/cyuzuzo-j/cryptobot) using a basic policy gradient, but regrettably, it was unsuccessful.
-I acknowledge that creating a fully functional bot is likely an unattainable goal.<br/>
+I acknowledge that creating a fully functional bot is likely an unattainable goal.

 ### Etc
 * #### DroneControl:
 This is a project where I attempted to control a drone using a gyroscope and a Raspberry Pi.
 The special aspect of this project is that at the start of the program, you calibrate the different directions by making a random hand movement.
 This data is then used to train a neural network that converts the raw data from the gyroscope into drone movements during flight.